Be sure you have following setup before proceeding..

 - Publish your workspace folder to your Git repository

-The benefit of using a workspace is that it contains an embedded Gwen Package Manager that will automatically install Gwen and any native web drivers for you (so you don’t have to do this manually in the Jenkins environment).
+The benefit of using a workspace is that it contains an embedded Gwen Package Manager that will automatically install and configure Gwen for you (so you don’t have to do this manually in the Jenkins environment).
 If you do not want to use a workspace but would rather utilise your current project setup “as is”, then you will have to do manual installation and configuration work on the Jenkins host to ensure that your features can execute (but the basic setting up of the Jenkins job will be similar to below).

 Create a Jenkins Job